d-ries/linux-essentials/README.md

 ## Goals <!-- {docsify-ignore} -->
 After following this course you can:
-* Explain some of the fundamental features of a linux operating system.
+* Explain some of the fundamental features of a Linux Operating System.
 * Install and configure a Linux OS in a virtual environment.
 * Use basic commands in a command line interface.
 * Use commands with arguments and options.